ml-tooling/ml-workspace/README.md

 ## Support

-The ML Workspace project is maintained by [@LukasMasuch](https://twitter.com/LukasMasuch) and [@raethlein](https://twitter.com/raethlein).
+The ML Workspace project is maintained by [Lukas Masuch](https://twitter.com/LukasMasuch) and [Benjamin Räthlein](https://twitter.com/raethlein).
 Please understand that we won't be able to provide individual support via email.
 We also believe that help is much more valuable if it's shared publicly so that more people can benefit from it.